 State Question 813 Was Written to Help Fix a Lot of the Problems in Oklahoma’s Medical Marijuana Program

-As I have explained in previous videos, we are waiting on notice from the Oklahoma Supreme Court as to whether state question 813 can move forward for signatures, but in the meantime we’re going to have discussion about it… Well, I’m going to tell you about it.
+As explained previously, we are waiting on notice from the Oklahoma Supreme Court as to whether State Question 813 can move forward for signatures, but in the meantime, we’re going to have a discussion about it… Well, I’m going to tell you about it.

 I’ve had a lot of complaints and I know a lot of people that have had a lot of complaints about the amount of tax that patients are paying regarding their medical marijuana.